Vestal Virgin: Named Vestals

 From the institution of the Vestal priesthood to its abolition, an unknown number of Vestals held office.
 Some are named in Roman myth and history and some are of unknown date.
 The 1st-century BC author Varro, names the first four, probably legendary Vestals as Gegania, Veneneia, Canuleia, and Tarpeia.
 Varro and others also portray Tarpeia, daughter of Spurius Tarpeius in the Sabine-Roman war, as a treasonous Vestal Virgin.
 Most Vestals named in Roman historical accounts are presented as examples of wrongdoing, threats to the well-being of the state, and punishment.
 While Tarpeia's status as a virgin is common to most accounts, her status as a vestal was likely the mythographer's invention, to cast her lust, greed and treason in the worst possible light.

 Dionysius of Halicarnasus names Orbinia, a Vestal put to death in 471.
 Livy names a Vestal Postumia, tried for inchastity in 420, but acquitted with a warning to take her position more seriously: Minucia was put to death for inchastity in 337: and Sextilia, put to death for adultery in 273.
-Some Vestals are said to have committed suicide when accused; Caparronia did so in 266: essential trial details are often lacking.
+Some Vestals are said to have committed suicide when accused; Caparronia supposedly did so in 266: essential trial details are often lacking.
 Livy states that two Vestals, Floronia and Opimia, were convicted of unchastity in 216.
-One committed suicide, the other was buried alive - he does not say which.
+One committed suicide, the other was buried alive – he does not say which.